Kotter's 8 step change model that actually works

 Summary of this study

-This study explores two types of organizational change – adaptive change which involves smaller, gradual changes and transformational change which is larger in scope and often requires dramatic change.
-It examines two change models that could be used by HR professionals and leaders to manage change effectively – the Kübler-Ross model which mirrors the emotions employees go through during change, and Kotter’s 8-step change model which emphasizes creating and sustaining urgency throughout the change process.
+This study explores two types of organizational change - adaptive change which involves smaller, gradual changes and transformational change which is larger in scope and often requires dramatic shifts.
+It examines two change models for HR professionals and leaders: the Kubler-Ross model which mirrors the emotions employees go through during change, and Kotter’s 8-step change model which stresses creating and sustaining urgency throughout the process.

 Editor perspectives